overhangio/tutor/README.md

 ### Daemonizing

 In production, you will probably want to daemonize the services.
-Instead of `make up`, run:
+Instead of `make run`, run:

-    make daemon
+    make daemonize

 And then, to stop all services: